 - User’s emotional needs are also being fulfilled, along with the functional requirements put in front of an app

-To achieve the above goals, you need a good UX design team and the whole approach to the development should be user-centric, where business and development goals should align with user’s goals.
+- To achieve the above goals, you need a good UX design team, and the whole approach to the development should be user-centric, where business and development goals should align with the user’s goals.

 The important thing to understand about design is that it is not just how it looks.
-The design consists of graphic design, information architecture and information design, and interaction design.
-While designing an app for a particular platform (iOS, Android, Windows Mobile or web), it is important to analyze and incorporate various design guidelines specific to the platform so that user experience remains consistent.
+The design comprises graphic design, information architecture and information design, and interaction design.
+While designing an app for a particular platform (iOS, Android, Windows Mobile, or web), it is important to analyze and incorporate various design guidelines specific to the platform so that user experience remains consistent.

 There are many challenges and questions app owners generally face while developing applications.
 Here are some of them:

-- Whether app should be developed using Hybrid or Native technologies?
+- Whether apps should be developed using Hybrid or Native technologies?

-- Whether should we launch with one platform only or with multiple?
+- Should we launch with one platform only or with multiple?

 - Which server-side technology stack should we choose?

-- How can the communication between client side and server side teams be improved for better API design & development, more importantly, if the teams are working remotely?
+- How can the communication between client-side and server-side teams be improved for better API design & development, more importantly, if the teams work remotely?

-- And lastly, whether one should use test-driven development (TDD) or rely on manual testing?
+- And lastly, should one use test-driven development (TDD) or rely on manual testing?

-We have consulted with over 200 clients who had an app development strategy in the past, and to our surprise hardly 5% of them had at least 10% of budget allocated for marketing activities and distribution of the app.
+We have consulted with over 200 clients who had an app development strategy in the past.
+To our surprise, hardly 5% had at least 10% of the budget for marketing activities and app distribution.

-With every app category having thousands of apps, and over 2 million apps available on both stores cumulatively, it is becoming increasingly difficult for new apps to differentiate themselves and remain on user’s device with high usage.
-Therefore, it is of essence to invest both time and money to market your app.
+With every app category having thousands of apps and over 2 million available in both stores, it is becoming increasingly difficult for new apps to differentiate themselves and remain on users’ devices with high usage.
+Therefore, it is of the essence to invest both time and money to market your app.

-With our experience, we have felt that a minimum of 30% of total budget should be allocated for some sort of marketing activities.
-Unless, of course, your aim is different and you want to target a specific focus group or develop the app just for validation.
-In very rare cases, when the idea is so unique, apps attain great virality without any marketing efforts.
+With our experience, a minimum of 30% of the total budget should be allocated for marketing activities.
+Unless your aim is different and you want to target a specific focus group or develop the app just for validation.
+In rare cases, when the idea is so unique, apps attain great virality without marketing efforts.

 Followed are some of the key To-Dos related to App marketing:

-- App’s site – your app needs to have its own home i.e. a small microsite.
-Before the launch, you should have a launch page for early birds sign up.
-When we built our first app in 2011, we made sure that it had its own site and to our surprise, the site brought lots of traffic to our mobile apps.
+- App’s site – your app needs to have its own home, i.e., a small microsite.
+Before the launch, you should have a launch page for early bird sign-up.
+When we built our first app in 2011, we made sure that it had its site, and to our surprise, the site brought lots of traffic to our mobile apps.

-- Explanatory Videos – It might be expensive to build a well-designed, full-fledged video but if the budget allows it, then this is one of the best things to do.
-Alternatively, you may simply create an “How app works” kind of videos using various screens of app and your own voice over.
+- Explanatory Videos – Building a well-designed, full-fledged video might be expensive, but if the budget allows it, this is one of the best things to do.
+Most successful mobile apps use this channel to maximize their reach.
+Alternatively, you may simply create a “How app works” video using various screens of the app and your voiceover.

-- Blog and Social media – Starting a blog and having social media accounts on all social networking platforms is a very basic advice you may get.
-However, what we have noticed by interacting with various clients is that they post on these social networks for the sake of posting, and not to create awareness and engagement with the readers.
+- Blog and Social Media – Starting a blog and having social media accounts on all social networking platforms is very basic advice you may get.
+However, we have noticed by interacting with various clients that they post on these social networks for the sake of posting and not to create awareness and engagement with the readers.
 Every post you write needs to create value for readers and should drive engagement.
-These engagements will help you to get insights into various types of users, which can be useful to improve your product and service.
+These engagements will help you get insights into various types of users, which can improve your product and service.

 - Press – One of the traditional and effective ways of promoting a mobile app is by creating a pre-release buzz through press announcements.
-Get press to work for you.
-This helps create curiosity among mobile apps users and increases the number of downloads.
+Get the press to work for you.
+This helps create curiosity among mobile app users and increases the number of downloads.

-Try and identify the journalists who work in specific domains either related to your target segment or in your app’s category, and contact them with your app’s brief.
+- Identify the journalists who work in specific domains related to your target segment or in your app’s category, and contact them with your app’s brief.
 This is generally more effective than typical paid or free press releases (but then again, they undoubtedly help as well).

 - App recommendation engines and platforms – Distribute and list your app to as many recommendation and review sites as possible.
-Some of these platforms really take their work seriously and review each app very meticulously.
+Some platforms take their work seriously and review each app meticulously.

-There are numerous other (both free and paid) methods to distribute and to market an app.
-The key is to identify the platform or place your end-users are available at, and align your marketing strategy accordingly.
+There are numerous other (both free and paid) methods to distribute and market an app.
+The key is identifying the platform or place your end-users are available at and aligning your marketing strategy accordingly.

-As you may have observed, app’s success is a combination of well thought out strategy and meticulous implementation.
-It is not driven by any one specific factor and needs great efforts on initial strategy and each phase of product development.
-In our future posts, we will share more insights on the specific points discussed above with examples, and also reveal the deep-rooted reasons for the success of thriving enterprises and consumer apps.
+As you may have observed, the app’s success combines a well-thought mobile app strategy and particular implementation.
+Any one specific factor does not drive it and needs great efforts in the initial strategy and each phase of product development.
+In our future posts, we will share more insights on the points discussed above with examples and reveal the deep-rooted reasons for the success of thriving enterprises and consumer apps.